Ray Eames: New York Work

 During the 1930s, Kaiser’s artistic career centered around her painting.
 In 1937, she became a founding member of the American Abstract Artists (AAA) group and exhibited paintings in its first show at Squibb Gallery April 3–17, 1937, New York City.
 The AAA group promoted abstract art at a time when major galleries refused to show it.
 She became a key figure in the New York art scene and developed friendships with painters Lee Krasner and Mercedes Matter, both important figures in Abstract Expressionism.
 While the Whitney Museum of American Art holds in its permanent collection a painting by Kaiser, little else remains of her art from this period.

 Kaiser lived alone in New York City until she left the Hoffman Studio to return home to care for her ailing mother.
 Edna died in 1940.

 Cranbrook Academy

 By September 1940, Kaiser was entertaining the idea of moving back to California and building a house there.
 Her architect friend, Ben Baldwin, suggested she might first enjoy studying at the Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 She took his advice and, once at Cranbrook, learned a variety of arts, moving beyond painting as her sole focus.

 Life and work with Charles Eames

 Also at Cranbrook, Kaiser met her husband-to-be, Charles Eames, who headed the school's industrial design department.
 Charles was a married man with one child, but he soon divorced his first wife.
 In 1941, he married Ray, who changed her name from Kaiser to Eames.

-Settling in Los Angeles, the couple began a highly successful and lauded partnership in design and architecture.
+Settling in Los Angeles, the couple began a partnership in design and architecture.